-Add or Edit an RSS Source
+Add an RSS source

-Add or Edit an RSS Source
+Add an RSS source

 A Really Simple Syndication (RSS) feed is a file that includes information about content that a site has published, and will allow a user to keep track of the updates to those sites.
 An RSS source allows members with the required privileges to add the content of an RSS feed to a Coveo organization.